mfenner/mfenner.github.io/_posts/2014-03-05-are-static-websites-the-future-or-the-past.md

 title: "Are static Websites the Future or the Past?"
 tags: [jekyll, git, markdown]
 ---
 Last week I had a little discussion on Twitter about a great blog post by Zach Holman: [Only 90s Web Developers Remember This](http://zachholman.com/posts/only-90s-developers/).
-The post is not only fun to read, but also reminded me that it is now almost 20 years (1995) that I built my first website - of course using some of the techniques (the one pixel gif!, the `&nbsp;` tag!) described in the post.
+The post is not only fun to read, but also reminded me that it is now almost 20 years (1995) that I built my first website - of course using some of the techniques (the one pixel gif!, the `&nbsp;` tag!) described in the post.<!--more-->

 ![ScriptWeb logo, 1995](/images/scriptwebtitle.gif)